DexterBulwark/VirtualServiceAgreements/README.md

 <details>
 <summary>Example API</summary>

 Here is an example of a function API that does this.
 The API is written in Python and should not be used in production.
-For speed and reliablility we would like for it to be written in PHP.
+For speed, reliability, and consistency we would like for it to be written in PHP.
 Please reach out to dexterd@bulwarkpest.com if you would like the raw Python code.

 The API can be used [HERE](https://api-tools.tem-pest.com/v1/requestServiceAgreementsInfo?officeId=7)